KuijpersNick0/GPL_LoRA/README.md

 Skeleton GPL is forked from https://github.com/UKPLab/gpl.
-Adapting GPL with LoRA now for my thesis.
+Adapting GPL with LoRA now for my End-Of-Work study.

 Will update this README later.